The 20 Best Newborn Polycythemia Doctors in Italy

 Novara, IT

-Alice Monzani practices in Novara, Italy.
+Alice Monzani practices practicing medicine in Novara, Italy.
 Ms. Monzani is rated as an Experienced expert by MediFind in the treatment of Newborn Polycythemia.
-Her top areas of expertise are Leri-Weill Dyschondrosteosis, Short Stature (Growth Disorders), Langer Mesomelic Dysplasia, and Malabsorption.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Leri-Weill Dyschondrosteosis, Short Stature (Growth Disorders), Langer Mesomelic Dysplasia, and Celiac Disease.

 Experienced in Newborn Polycythemia